At the heart of the ESS program is the study of how humans learn and how society, culture, politics, and the economy influence that learning.

 Education - formal and informal, inside and outside a classroom - is a complex and challenging aspect of human experience.
 It's both an end in itself and a means to many personal, professional, and spiritual goals.
 Thus, understanding its history and traditions, analyzing its processes, critiquing its goals, and studying its outcomes is of great importance to all of us.

-Turning a wide-angle lens on education, ESS is a 15-credit minor composed of an Intro course, 3 electives, and a senior capstone research project.
+Turning a wide-angle lens on education, ESS is offered as a supplementary major consisting of eight courses, or as a 15-credit minor composed of an Intro course, 3 electives, and a senior capstone research project.
 The program is designed to help students understand education broadly defined and to view it from many liberal arts perspectives: political science, history, sociology, and more.